Main content | back to top

 We remove the soil layers from the areas we mine and store them separately.
 Surface soil, subsoil and peat are salvaged from the areas to be mined and stored separately based on ecosite type and soil properties, in order to maintain soil quality.
 For example, in upland areas the surface soil stripped with rootlets, nutrients and micro-organisms from the forest floor is stored separately from peat salvaged from peatlands and fens with its higher organic content.
 We also collect and register seeds from local plants, such as blueberry, so we can replant the same species later.

 Our detailed research covers plants’ specific soil and nutrient requirements, as well as how to develop sustainable forest ecosystems, wetlands and peatlands.

 Our integrated approach to biodiversity builds on the industry-first biodiversity standard we adopted in 2001, now incorporated in our biodiversity manual.
 This guides our efforts to maintain eco-systems and respect protected areas.

 Stage 1.
-Preparation: The reclamation process starts as soon as the site is cleared of trees and brush.
+Preparation: The reclamation process is already being considered as the site is cleared of trees and brush.
 Soil is removed in layers and stored in separate places to maintain distinct soil types.

 Stage 2.
-Active mining operation: Oil sands are extracted using conventional truck and shovel mining techniques.
+Active mining operation: Oil sands are mined using conventional truck and shovel mining techniques.